siran/preferredframe/README.md

-Script to analize the pictures taken with a TWR-type interferometer ('asymmetric' Mach-Zenhder).
+Scripts to analyze the pictures taken with a TWR-type interferometer ('asymmetric' Mach-Zenhder).

 (Pictures are in a separate storage location)